 - Lock your stitches once you’re done.

 5. Back Stitch

-The back stitch features small stitches that can hold a great amount of strength.
-This stitch is often used in mending seams or in seams that will resist a lot of strains and pulls.
-Learn how to make this stitch by reading this article from Apartment Therapy or by going through these steps:
+Back stitch features small stitches that can hold a great amount of strength.
+This hand stitching technique is often used in mending seams or in a seam that will resist a lot of strains and pulls.
+Learn how to make this stitch by going through these steps:

 - Pull your threaded needle from the underside of your fabric.

 - Make a single running stitch.